capsule-corp-ternoa/ternoa-subql-dictionary/README.md

 The Dictionary records all generic data (intrinsic and extrinsic) which can later be used to relay On-Chain information in an appropriate manner for an [explorer](https://etherscan.io/).

-Explore Ternoa's explorer [Ternoa Scan](https://explorer.ternoa.com/) here.
+Explore Ternoa's explorer [Ternoa Scan](https://explorer.ternoa.com/) here

 ## SubQuery - Project